Scott Weiland: Substance use and health problems

-Death and impact
+Death

-Weiland was found dead, at age 48, on his tour bus on December 3, 2015, in Bloomington, Minnesota, while on tour with the Wildabouts.
-The band's scheduled gig that evening in nearby Medina, Minnesota, had been cancelled several days earlier.
-They were still planning to play the next night in Rochester, Minnesota.
-Police searched Weiland's tour bus and confirmed there were small amounts of cocaine in the bedroom where Weiland was discovered dead.
-Police also found prescription drugs, including Xanax, Buprenorphine, Ziprasidone, Viagra, and sleeping pills on the tour bus.
-Additionally, two bags of cocaine were found and a bag of a green leafy substance.
-Tommy Black, bassist for the Wildabouts, was arrested by police for speeding and running red lights while driving the tour bus, on suspicion of possession of cocaine, although the charges against him were later dropped.
+Weiland was found dead on his tour bus in Bloomington, Minnesota, on December 3, 2015.
+He was 48 years old and had been on tour with the Wildabouts.
+The band's scheduled gig that evening in nearby Medina had been cancelled several days earlier, though they were still planning to play the next night in Rochester.
+Police searched the tour bus and confirmed there were small amounts of cocaine in the bedroom where Weiland was discovered dead.

+Police also found prescription drugs, including Xanax, Buprenorphine, Ziprasidone, Viagra, and hypnotics on the tour bus.
+Additionally, two bags of cocaine and a bag of marijuana were found.
+Tommy Black, bassist for the Wildabouts, was arrested on suspicion of possession of cocaine, although the charges against him were later dropped.

 Despite the discovery of drugs, no underlying cause of death was immediately given.
 The medical examiner later determined Weiland's death was the result of an accidental overdose of cocaine, alcohol, and methylenedioxyamphetamine (MDA).
 In its report, the examiner's office also noted Weiland's atherosclerotic cardiovascular disease, history of asthma, and prolonged substance abuse.

 News of Weiland's death quickly spread throughout the Internet, with many of his musical peers, including his former band members, along with fans and music critics throughout the world, sharing their condolences, tributes, and memories.
 A day following his death, his former bandmates in Stone Temple Pilots issued a statement saying that he was "gifted beyond words" but acknowledging his struggle with substance abuse, calling it "part of [his] curse."

+He was remembered by media outlets as "the American musician whose mercurial vocal style was a signature of the rock band he helped start, Stone Temple Pilots, and later Velvet Revolver" and "a powerful voice."

-A quiet funeral for Weiland was held at Hollywood Forever Cemetery on December 11, 2015, in Los Angeles.
+A private funeral for Weiland was held at Hollywood Forever Cemetery on December 11, 2015, in Los Angeles.
 Members of both Stone Temple Pilots and Velvet Revolver attended.
-Chris Kushner, the wife of Velvet Revolver guitarist Dave Kushner, wrote on her Instagram page following the funeral, "A very sad day when (you) bury a friend.
-He was a good man.
-Don't believe everything (you) read.
-Remember, we were all there."
-Weiland's body was cremated.
 Mary Forsberg and the two children were not in attendance, later having a private ceremony in honor of Weiland.